malkab/malkab.github.io/README.md

 Testing with Docker
 ---

 There is a Docker, [malkab/Docker-Jekyll](https://hub.docker.com/r/malkab/jekyll/), to do local testing before uploading.
-Use the __docker-exec.sh__ script to test and head to __http://localhost:4000__.
+Use the __docker-run.sh__ script to test and head to __http://localhost:4000__.